Trump say it's possible he could pick FBI head by next week

 "Even that is possible," he told reporters when asked whether he could announce his nominee by Friday, when he is scheduled to leave for the Mideast and Europe.

 "I think the process is going to go quickly.
-Almost all of them are very well known," Trump said while flying to Lynchburg, Virginia, where he was giving the commencement address at Liberty University.
-"They've been vetted over their lifetime essentially, but very well known, highly respected, really talented people.
+Almost all of them are very well-known," Trump said aboard the plane that took him to Lynchburg, Virginia, where he gave the commencement address at Liberty University.
+"They've been vetted over their lifetime essentially, but very well-known, highly respected, really talented people.
 And that's what we want for the FBI."

 The Trump administration is looking to fill the job, which requires Senate confirmation, after Trump abruptly fired Director James Comey on Tuesday.